jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 * [Iterator at SourceMaking](https://sourcemaking.com/design_patterns/iterator)
 * [Iterator at Refactoring.guru](https://refactoring.guru/design-patterns/iterator)

 Why would the GoF devote a design pattern to something so obvious and ubiquitous?
-In [The Big Wheel Keeps on Turning](https://jhumelsine.github.io/2023/08/28/wheels.html) where I used the _wheel_ as an example of a pattern to emphasize that patterns have been around for a long time, I wrapped up the example with:
+In [The Big Wheel Keeps on Turning](https://jhumelsine.github.io/2023/08/28/wheels.html) where I used the _wheel_ as an example of a real world pattern to emphasize that patterns have been around for a long time, I wrapped up the example with:

 > The wheel feels obvious to us since it’s so ubiquitous, but it took centuries if not millennia to perfect.
 Pre-Columbian indigenous peoples in the Americas, even with their own sophisticated technology, never developed it.